nf-core/website/markdown/usage/nf_core_tutorial_creating.md

 ### Exercise (releasing pipelines)

-* Use `nf-core bump-version` to update the required version of Nextflow in your pipeline
+* Use `nf-core bump-version --nextflow` to update the required version of Nextflow in your pipeline
 * Bump your pipeline's version to 1.0, ready for its first release!
 * Make sure that you're signed up to the _nf-core_ slack (get an invite on [nf-co.re](https://nf-cor.re)) and drop us a line about your latest and greatest pipeline plans!
 * Ask to be a member of the _nf-core_ GitHub organisation by commenting on [this GitHub issue](https://github.com/nf-core/nf-co.re/issues/3)